soroel/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

- function that changes all lowercase letters of a string to uppercase.
+capitalises all words of a string